 I feel like with every song I write I’m able to refine & get closer to exactly what it is I’m trying to express, musically.
-“Let Me Take Control” and “What Is This” are a great snapshot of where I’m at right now—making dark, groovy tech-house that feels as much at home in a dark sweaty warehouse as it would a festival’s main stage.
-And although neither of those exist at the moment, that’s the music that moves me…so for the most part that’s what I make and what I want to reflect with the label’s brand.
+“Let Me Take Control” and “What Is This” is a great snapshot of where I’m at right now—making a dark, groovy tech-house that feels as much at home in a dark sweaty warehouse as it would a festival’s main stage.
+And although neither of those exists at the moment, that’s the music that moves me…so for the most part that’s what I make and what I want to reflect with the label’s brand.

 Does this new release have any specific influences?